Paris Metro Line 16

-Paris Métro Line 16 is one of four new lines of Grand Paris Express, a major expansion project of the Paris Métro.
-Currently under construction, the line will connect the suburbs north and east of Paris in the Seine-Saint-Denis department, and is planned to open in two phases in mid-2027 and 2028.
+Paris Metro Line 16 is one of four new lines of Grand Paris Express, a major expansion project of the Paris Metro.
+Currently under construction, the line will connect the suburbs north and east of Paris in the Seine-Saint-Denis department, and is planned to open in two phases in late-2027 and 2028.
 Line 16 will be fully automated (along with all Grand Paris Express lines) and fully underground.

 The line is being built by Société du Grand Paris, a public agency set up by the French Government to deliver the Grand Paris Express project.
 The trains will be operated by Keolis, while the infrastructure is managed by RATP.

 History

-Line 16 was first proposed as the eastern segment of the Grand Paris Express red line, a project launched by Nicolas Sarkozy in 2009 consisting of new automated Métro lines in the suburbs of Paris.
+Line 16 was first proposed as the eastern segment of the Grand Paris Express red line, a project launched by Nicolas Sarkozy in 2009 consisting of new automated Metro lines in the suburbs of Paris.
 In March 2013, the "New Grand Paris" project was announced by the Prime Minister at the time, Jean-Marc Ayrault.
 At this time, the line acquired its current line 16 naming.

 The line between Saint-Denis–Pleyel and Noisy–Champs is 27.5km in length, with 10 stations and a maintenance depot shared with Line 17.
 This section of the line is estimated to cost around €2.85bn.
 3 stations will be shared with Line 17, including the western terminus at Saint-Denis–Pleyel.
 8 of the 10 stations will connect to other lines on the Paris transport network, including 4 metro lines, 4 RER lines and 2 Tramway lines.

 The construction of the line was originally planned to start in 2017, and the line be completed by 2023.
 In February 2018, this was revised to complete the line by 2024, in time for the 2024 Olympic and Paralympic Games.
 A further delay to the project was announced in 2021, with the opening of the line split into 2 phases to open in autumn 2026 and in 2028.
 In February 2025, a further delay was announced, with the first phase now due to open in mid-2027, due to delays in the construction of line 15 which shares its automated driving system with lines 16 and 17.